-A raccoon in the chimney, a woodchuck under the shed, a skunk under the back porch … when confronted with wildlife living up-close in their own homes or backyards, well-meaning but harried homeowners often resort to what they see as the most humane solution—live-trapping the animal and then setting them free in a lush, leafy park or other far-away natural area.
+A raccoon in the chimney, a groundhog under the shed, a skunk under the back porch … when confronted with wildlife living up-close in their own homes or backyards, well-meaning but harried homeowners often resort to what they see as the most humane solution—live-trapping the animal and then setting them free in a lush, leafy park or other far-away natural area.

 It sounds like a good idea, but the sad truth is that live-trapping and relocation rarely ends well for wildlife, nor is it a permanent solution.
 Why isn’t this approach as humane and effective as it seems and what other options do caring people have when wildlife conflicts arise?
 Read on for the answers—and some solutions!

-Between March and August, raccoons, skunks, woodchucks and other animals may choose shelter in, around and under a home because they need a safe place to bear and rear their young.
+Between March and August, raccoons, skunks, groundhogs and other animals may choose shelter in, around and under a home because they need a safe place to bear and rear their young.
 Well-adapted to urban life, they will opt to nest in safe, quiet and dark spaces—such as an uncapped chimney or under the back porch steps—if given the opportunity.
 You may only see one animal, but during this time, assume that any wild animal denning or nesting around a home is a mother with dependent babies.

 Not recognizing that dependent young may be present when live-trapping and relocating wildlife during the spring and summer often has tragic consequences.
 Wild animal babies are unintentionally orphaned and too often die of starvation, because their mother is trapped and removed.

 Although homeowners mean well, wild animals do not “settle in” quickly to new surroundings, no matter how inviting that habitat may seem to humans.
 In fact, the odds are heavily stacked against any animal who is dumped in a strange park, woodland or other natural area.